akave-ai/akave-docs/content/akave-o3/introduction/setup.md

 To streamline your workflow, you can configure a dedicated AWS CLI profile for interacting with Akave O3.
 This allows you to avoid setting environment variables for each session and keeps your credentials organized under a named profile.

+### Installation

+Before setting up the profile, make sure you have the AWS CLI installed for your operating system using the installation instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ### Step 1: Configure the Profile

 `aws configure --profile akave-o3`